OlawumiSalaam/Ersilia_ModelValidation/README.md

 Comparing the model information with predictions the model generated, it can be inferred that the model is not biased from the visualisation above.
 The model was able generate that half of the dataset has poor solubility i.e almost equal percentage of the two classes

+# Task 2

+MODEL REPRODUCIBILITY
+The task is to identify a result I can reproduce from the publication of the ADME model I chose which is NCATS@ADME.
+The task is to reproduce the result of ADME@NCATS Solubility model as described by the author in this Publication.
+I will be worked on a subset of training data and is made available in the PubChem database.
+The experimental data associated with the compounds are open for public access.
+The dataset has 2532 records and the details can be found in [PubChem AID 1645848](https://pubchem.ncbi.nlm.nih.gov/bioassay/1645848) .
+I aim to reproduce this result- AUC-ROC: 0.93 +/– 0.00 from the 5 fold cross validation in [author publication](https://slas-discovery.org/article/S2472-5552(22)06765-X/fulltext#t2).
+The detailed notebook for implementation is found [here.](https://github.com/OlawumiSalaam/Ersilia_ModelValidation/blob/main/notebooks/GCNN_implement.ipynb)

+Also, The second task is to check that the author's model which is ADME@NCATS provides the same results when running via the Ersilia Model Hub(eos74bo) which was done by running predictions with a subset of NPC marketed drug that was downloaded from attached [supplemental material.](https://slas-discovery.org/article/S2472-5552(22)06765-X/fulltext#t2).
+A detailed notebook is found [here.](https://github.com/OlawumiSalaam/Ersilia_ModelValidation/blob/main/notebooks/Ersilia_Model_eos74bo.ipynb).
+To improve the quality of my contributions, I need to ensure the result is accurate and reliable.
+I ensured the data was cleaned to achieve data quality in this [notebook](https://github.com/OlawumiSalaam/Ersilia_ModelValidation/blob/main/notebooks_updated/eos74bo_validation_data_cleaning.ipynb) before reproducing the result.

+# Conclusion

+I was able to achieve the same result with the eos74bo model on Ersilia Model Hub and ADME@NCATS model by the author.